Category Archives: Religion & Spirituality

 Beltane, Fire of Life

-Here we are the beginning of summer.
-The earth is waking up and her creatures are becoming active once more.
+Here we are at the beginning of summer.
+The earth is waking up and her creatures are becoming active once again.
 The sun sets later in the evening.
 Flowers are blooming.
 Bees are pollinating the crops.
 Birds are laying their eggs.
 The mating season is in full swing.
 Life is abundant.
 This is the season of Beltane.

 Beltane is an ancient festival traditionally celebrated in Ireland, Scotland, and the Isle of Man.
 This holiday coincides with the Germanic festival of Walpurgis.
 It is traditionally celebrated on May 1st.
 Ancient Gaelic tradition, much like Jewish tradition considered the beginning of each new day to be at sunset.
 Therefore, May 1st on the Celtic calendar really begins at sunset on April 30th of the Gregorian calendar.